 And, mostly importantly, what do I teach my children so they can keep their own pension plans solvent?
 What can I teach my children so they can prosper?”

-I met Roger Shaffer at Canyonville Christian Academy, located in Canyonville, a tiny town just off I-5 in southwestern Oregon.
-The Academy is a small boarding high school that is making a name for itself as an international prep academy.
+I met Roger Shaffer at Canyonville Academy, located in Canyonville, a tiny town just off I-5 in southwestern Oregon.
+The Academy is a small college prep boarding high school that is making a name for itself as an international prep academy.
 Roger has devoted his entire life to the Academy, founded in 1924 by his grandfather, A.M.
 Shaffer.
 After graduating from the Academy himself, he went away to college at University of Oregon in Eugene, studying finance—with an emphasis on the stock market—and followed up with post-graduate studies at Portland State University.